bradhowes/SynthInC/README.md

 # SoundFont Files

 For some info on SoundFont files look [here](https://musescore.org/en/handbook/soundfont#list).
+The repository comes with four SoundFont files, though the largest one -- `FluidR3_GM` -- is too large to store natively on Github so it has been broken into three files: `FluidR3_GM.sf2.1`, `FluidR3_GM.sf2.2`, and `FluidR3_GM.sf2.3`.
-To use the `FluidR3\_GM` file, you will need to combine the FluidR3\_GM.sf2.1 and FluidR3\_GM.sf2.2 files into one.
-There is a simple Bash script to this: `FluidR3\_GM.sh`.
-Just run like so:
+To make the`FluidR3\_GM` file, you will need to run a simple Bash script --  `FluidR3\_GM.sh` -- like so:

 ```
 % ./FluidR3_GM.sh
 ```

-There is also a basic Python script called `catalog.py` which will generate a SoundFont catalog in Swift.
-There is no integration with Xcode so you have to add the files yourself, but it may be handy nonetheless.
+There is also a simple Python script called `catalog.py` which will generate a SoundFont catalog in Swift.
+Each `*.sf2` that is in the [./SoundFonts](https://github.com/bradhowes/SynthInC/tree/master/SwiftMIDI/SoundFonts) directory will get its own `*.swift` file with its own `SoundFont` instance that describes all of the patches or presets that were found in the `*.sf2` file.
+If you add a new SoundFont file to this directory, you will also need to add it to the Xcode project for the `SwiftMIDI` framework so that it gets installed in the iOS application bundle.
+You will also need to add the generated `*.swift` file as well so that the application knows what presets are available in the SoundFont file.